BigPolarBear1/Factorization/README.md

 # Factorization
+Edit 12: It is kind of depressing not a single person takes my work seriously.
+All I have to go on, is my own believe in myself.
+A lot of days, that is very hard.
+Still, burning a bunch of research on github is not what I would have prefered.
+But I have 0 alternatives.
+Hence we go forward.. unafraid of consequence.

 Edit 11: I had another insight just now.
 This is it.
 Its still a massive amount of work for all the code to be ready.
 A lot of refactoring and optimizing left.
 But the math checks out and I know this is it.
 I feel immense stress and time pressure to finish this asap and get it out into the public domain.
 Right now I have the benefit nobody takes me serious, but I have no doubt people would use violence to either stop my work or acquire it.
 I dont care much about my own safety, but I do care about my family's safety.